 Drugs Under Study

-- The monoclonal antibody therapy yttrium-90-ibritumomab tiuxetan (Zevalin®) has been approved for relapsed low-grade lymphoma and for previously untreated follicular NHL patients who achieve a partial or complete response to first-line chemotherapy.
-The effectiveness of this agent is now being studied in the retreatment of lymphoma, as therapy for newly diagnosed indolent lymphoma, as therapy for aggressive forms of NHL in combination with or following other drug regimens and as part of high-dose therapy programs along with autologous stem cell transplantation.
+- Yttrium-90+ibritumomab tiuxetan (Zevalin®) has been approved for previously untreated follicular NHL patients who achieve a partial or complete response to first-line chemotherapy.
+The effectiveness of this agent is now being studied in the retreatment of lymphoma, as therapy for newly diagnosed indolent lymphoma, as therapy for aggressive forms of NHL in combination with or following other drug regimens, and as part of high-dose therapy programs along with autologous stem cell transplantation.

 Reduced-Intensity Stem Cell Transplantation (Nonmyeloablative Allogeneic Transplantation)

 Clinical trials are under way to determine the usefulness of this approach in older and sicker patients for many blood cancers, including some NHL subtypes.
-As a result, transplantation may be an option for patients aged 60 to 70 years.
-Patients being conditioned for a reduced-intensity transplant receive lower doses of chemotherapy drugs and/or radiation in preparation for the transplant.
-Immunosuppressive drugs are used to prevent rejection of the graft (the donor immune cells), allowing the engrafted immune cells to attack the recipient’s disease.
+As a result, stem cell transplantation may be an option for patients aged 60 to 70 years and older.
+Patients being conditioned for a reducedintensity transplant receive lower doses of chemotherapy drugs and/or radiation in preparation for the transplant.
+Immunosuppressive drugs are used to prevent rejection of the graft (the donor immune cells), thereby allowing the engrafted immune cells to attack the recipient’s disease.
 The effectiveness of reduced-intensity transplantation is due to the graft-versus-lymphoma effect of the donor’s lymphocytes rather than to high doses of chemotherapy.